-General responsibilities under DfW/PIU are:
+General responsibilities under DWM/PIU are:

 - The PIU will be responsible for the environmental compliance monitoring and oversight to ensure overall project environmental compliance.
 The ESSS consultant that would be hired by PIU would assist PIU to carry out this mandate. - PIU will follow the related government rules (laws, ordinances, acts etc.) and WB Operational Policies and Guidelines.
-This ESMF would serve as a base for ensuring this compliance. - PIU will ensure participation of local communities in planning and implementation of subprojects.
+This ESMF would serve as a base for ensuring this compliance. - PIU will ensure participation of local communities in planning and implementation of subprojects. - PIU will be responsible for obtaining and ensuring Environmental Approvals required from DoEIA for all FERP sub-projects for which EIA study is required.
+All the activities proposed under the project will abide by Generic Environmental Mitigation Plan (GEMP) prepared under ESMF.